mike-burns/libtls.rb/README.md

 This is a set of libtls bindings for Ruby, plus a nice object-oriented layer atop the bindings.

-This is a work in progress.
-If you figure out how to use this, please contribute back with documentation, bindings, and bug fixes.

 ## Installation

 This gem depends on the libtls library.
 Make sure you either run OpenBSD or